Mindgame (Doctor Who): Overview

 by Roger Stevens.
 The stories are directed by Keith Barnfather.
 The stories were released as Region 2 and 4 DVDs.
-Furthermore they were released on video in PAL and NTSC by Reeltime Pictures.
+They were also released on video in PAL and NTSC by Reeltime Pictures.
 While Sophie Aldred plays the human and Miles Richardson the Draconian in all the stories, the Sontaran is played by different actors.
 Toby Aspin plays the Sontaran in Mindgame and John Wadmore in the Mindgame Trilogy.

 Mindgame

 Story

 A human, a Sontaran, and a Draconian trapped together in a prison cell.
 Another alien has trapped them there to find out about their strengths and weaknesses.
 The alien wants them to fight against each other.
 However, the Sontaran, Draconian and human work together and the alien is killed by the human.
 The Sontaran, Draconian and human return to the place where they have been before they were kidnapped.

 Critical reception

 Paul Clarke calls the drama "a short but sweet character drama that is clearly Doctor Who on the sly".
 Stuart Gutteridge from Pagefillers describes Mindgame as a "rushed piece of work" with a very simple plot.
 According to him it has a predictable ending but is nothing less than entertaining.
 Reuben Herfindahl thinks that Mindgame is the worst professional Doctor Who related video he has ever seen.
 The only positive thing about this video is the acting of Sophie Aldred and Miles Richardson.
 The writing is bad.
 Richard Radcliffe adds that he found the characters ordinary and predictable.
 Kathy Sullivan thinks that the characters are "over relying on stereotypes".
 According to her it is a "good short story with nicely-done costumes and special effects".